 Construction is a constantly thriving industry that is well represented across Europe, with large and smaller-scale commercial and residential projects to be found across the continent.

 When it comes to residential construction, as of 2023, Poland and France recorded the highest number of house completions on the continent.

-In terms of the number of construction projects started, however, Romania is leading the way, rendering Poland and France in second and third place, respectively.
+In terms of the number of construction projects started, however, Romania is leading the way, with Poland and France in second and third place, respectively.

 European construction industry showing renewed growth

 With materials rocketing in price but the industry still growing, the best places to start a construction company in Europe showcase the reasons for starting a business there.

 In a report published by Eurostat, the average construction production index in Europe showed a growth of around 13.1% year on year, as recorded through to July 2022.

 This steady and ongoing rise in construction work projects has strengthened employment numbers in the sector and has been partly supported by a rise in both buildings construction activities (17.7%) and civil engineering works (6%)